Printing within WUR on Linux

 (printer queue, which handles printjobs at WUR). -

-Set the authentication details as shown in Figure 2.
+Set the authentication details, as shown in Figure 2.
 Click the ‘Forward’ button to start the search for the printer driver as displayed below in Figure 3

-and replace user001
+user001

-with your personal WUR username.
+behind it.
 The Password provided should be the WUR Windows password for your WUR username.

 - The searching for drivers will take a little while, but none will be found.
 Instead a window will be presented as shown below in Figure 4 to choose the proper printer driver.
 Use the radio button to select ‘Provide PPD file’ and select, as advised, the